SKALE Network (SKL) Price Hits $0.20 on Top Exchanges

 According to CryptoCompare, “SKALE Network is an open source Web3 platform intended to bring speed and configurability to blockchain.
 SKALE Network is the project by N.O.D.E.
 Foundation – the Lichtenstein Foundation that aims to advance development of Web3 technologies and make decentralized web more user friendly and accessible for developers, validators, and end users.
 N.O.D.E.
 Foundation partners with SKALE Labs, and other top entities and investors around the world to facilitate development of SKALE Network.
 SKALE Labs is the core team involved in creating the technology specs, creating the code, and growing use and awareness of the network.
 SKALE Labs is headquartered in San Francisco, California and also operates in Kharkiv, Ukraine. “

-It is usually not presently possible to buy alternative cryptocurrencies such as SKALE Network directly using U.S. dollars.
-Investors seeking to trade SKALE Network should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SKALE Network using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as SKALE Network directly using U.S. dollars.
+Investors seeking to trade SKALE Network should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SKALE Network using one of the aforementioned exchanges.

 Receive News & Updates for SKALE Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SKALE Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.